PythonVoiceCodingPlugin/.github/profile/README.md

 > Instead, it is meant as a set of extensions that should seamlessly integrate with your existing tooling and augment it with additional functionality.
 > At the moment the are grammar bindings available for [Caster](https://github.com/dictation-toolbox/Caster) and [Talon](https://talonvoice.com/), and editorwise plugins for Sublime Text and VsCode

+As stated above the project is still highly experimental, essentially having received the absolutely minimum amount of pollishing needed to transit from a tool privately used only by me to something that could be distributed to fellow voice coders.
+In order to make the time budget for this initial release, corners have been cut everywhere: with features being left out and multiple trade-offs made in all of the five components.

+TODO: add demo